-- The developer reports that these related measures are harmonized to the extent possible. - Namely, measures #2902 and #2904 are complementary to this measure. - #2902 focuses on most or moderately effective contraceptive provision in all women of who had a live birth - \circ #2904 focuses on LARC provision only in all women of reproductive age
+- The developer reports that these related measures are harmonized to the extent possible. - Namely, measures #2902 and #2903 are complementary to this measure. - #2902 focuses on most or moderately effective contraceptive provision in all women of who had a live birth - #2903 focuses on moderate and most effective contraceptive provisions for all women of reproductive age